-Your second grade class is itching for an adventure, and we’re itching to help you make that happen!
-If your young students full have worked hard all year and deserve and educational adventure, this is truly the perfect time to make that happen!
+Your second-grade class is itching for an adventure, and we’re itching to help you make that happen!
+If your young students full have worked hard all year and deserve an educational adventure, this is truly the perfect time to make that happen!
 We will work together with you and your class to put together the perfect location-based educational trip for your particular purpose or theme, making a great educational (or maybe just fun) field trip opportunity for everybody!

 Instead of suggesting broad go-to's for younger children's field trips, such as zoos or botanical gardens, we are going to give you a few examples of great locations throughout the U.S. that are full of educational adventures, recreational activities, and iconic attractions that will make for a truly unforgettable, and educational, field trip!

 - Head to Boston, Massachusetts, for some seriously fun and educational revolutionary attractions!
 Founded in 1630, Boston is one of the oldest cities in the U.S. and is known for playing a key role in the American Revolution.
 There are several really fun things to do here, from the iconic 2.5-mile walking route of historic sites along the Freedom Trail (a great way to learn and get some energy out) to the vibrant and diverse New England Aquarium!
 Did we mention all the history lessons waiting to be taught once you get here?

 - The state of New York provides so much to do, especially for kids, from the city’s bustling streets full of authentic foods and endless learning opportunities to the lesser crowded corners full of mountain-filled state parks and iconic waterfalls.
 We believe New York is one of the best places to take children at this age, really allowing you to customize the perfect balance of iconic sightseeing, educational/historical attractions, and really memorable forms of entertainment.